t-da-costa/t-da-costa/README.md

 ## Education 🧑‍🎓
 - B. Sc. in Physics and B. Sc. in Mechanics
 - M. Sc. in Cognitive Sciences
-- Incoming: M. Sc. in Environmental Economics
+- M. Sc. in Environmental Economics

 <!--
 **Dac-T/Dac-T** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.